Trumpeting skills vital to the next generation

 The awards called for nominations to showcase initiatives that make a real difference to the success of schools.
 The aim was to celebrate what has worked well in the classroom and help spread that best practice across the county.

-A summary of all of the winning submissions will be published and circulated to every school in Kent, Medway and Bexley.
+A summary of all of the winning submissions will be published and circulated to every school in Kent, Medway, Bexley and Bromley.

-The closing date for nominations is midday 1 May 2017.
+The closing date for nominations is noon on 27 April, 2018.

 The list of categories in full: